 A brief history of worker cooperatives in the United States

-Though we don’t yet have comprehensive data on the nature and scope of worker cooperatives in the U.S., researchers and practitioners estimate that there are 300-400 democratic workplaces in the United States, employing around 7,000 people and generating over $400 million in annual revenues.
+Though we don’t yet have comprehensive data on the nature and scope of worker cooperatives in the U.S., our research has verified 465 worker cooperatives in the United States.
+These democratic workplaces employ around 7,000 people and generat over $550 million in annual revenues.
 The number of worker cooperatives has grown steadily over the past 20 years, and is made up of both well-established businesses and new, growing ones, increasingly including some businesses that have been sold to their employees by their owners.

 Any business can be a worker-owned and -controlled business.
 In the U.S., worker cooperatives tend to be concentrated in the service and retail sectors.
 Common industries include: